 Which tasks within your role could be automated?
 Before GPT-4’s release, much of the focus on generative AI’s capability in the workplace had been on copywriting.
 However, the potential for these tools is fast expanding.
 For example, they can help you plan presentations, or create and populate spreadsheets quickly with original formulae.

 What about as a research tool?
 The primary function for chatbots was to generate the information you need, and in a format that suits you.
-There are potentially errors in what it provides, but that is fast improving.
-The development of Google Bard and Microsoft Bing’s own product means that the gap between AI chatbots and traditional search engines in terms of reliability is closing.
+There are potentially errors in what it provides, but that is fast improving all the time.
+The gap between AI chatbots and traditional search engines in terms of reliability is closing.

 One of the big advancements that came with the launch of GPT-4 was the release of plug-ins that open up a host of new opportunities.
 You can summarise conversations and draft responses on Slack, analyse real-time data on FiscalNote or generate meeting summaries from Zoom.
 Meanwhile, the Zapier plug-in allows you to integrate the tool into Microsoft Office, Google Suite, Hubspot and Facebook Ads, among others.